 This depends on two things.
 Firstly, what kind of dog are you looking for?
 The second question (and also the most important) is does my lifestyle suit a Pomchi?

 Despite their small size, Pomchis still need a moderate amount of exercise.
-They’re also very energetic and social and it is best not leave them alone for a long period of time.
+You'll need to walk them at least 30 minutes each day.
+They're also very energetic and social and it is best not leave them alone for a long period of time.
 Double coated Pomchis require even more attention, so be prepared to put in the time keeping their coats clean and healthy.
 You'll also need to commit to daily training and socialisation during a Pomchis formative years.

 If you can do all of that, then a Pomchi might be the pup for you.